Gap Medics Alumni: Getting into medical schoolApril 14, 2016

 My experience confirmed that my choice to study medicine was the right choice for me.
 I saw the joys of being at the forefront of delivering care for someone in need, and on the other hand, the stress that comes with tiring hours and having to overcome difficult situations on the ward – factors that I will have to deal with in the future as a doctor.
 The realistic outlook I gained helped me to convince interview panels of my suitability to study medicine when it came to the interview stage of my application.

-I would advise anyone thinking of taking a Gap Medics internship, to take the bold step and go for it!
+I would advise anyone thinking of taking a Gap Medics placement oversees, to take the bold step and go for it!
 It’s the experience of a lifetime, and will remain with you forever.
 It’s an opportunity to gain insightful knowledge into your future career, as well as a chance to be independent and dive into a new culture – all with a group of likeminded individuals who all have the same dreams as you.

 Gap Medics provides year-round hospital work experience for people aged 16 and over.
 Our shadowing placements offer a unique insight into the work of doctors, nurses, midwives and dentists – helping students to focus their career aspirations before embarking upon medical training.